 Democracy Camp

-Inaugural (and outstanding!)
-Democracy Camp youth facilitators
+Our outstanding inaugural Democracy Camp youth facilitators

 A few years ago, we realized there are summer camps for just about everything in our country—except democracy.